Grimes-Gif/Biomarker-depp/README.md

 ![FMS for new data](Project%20images/Fowlkes%20for%20new%20datasets.png)

  Scores peaking at .7 around 2 or 3 componenets was exactly what we were looking for.
-However, as interesting as this information maybe it fails to show any differentiation between disorders, meaning a psychiatric classifier from this data alone would not be useful.
+However it is also more likely that higher FMS values were achieved with lower number of componenets simply because fewer componenets meant that the number of true positives would not vary much.
+This is supported by the fact the graph starts highest on the first componenet and sharply decreases as more componenets are added, instead of starting low, and peaking at 2 componenets.
+It should also be noted that kmeans clustering performed similarly, further supporting that these results were not as meaningful.
+When scattering different features agaisnt each other, such as the prefrontal readings above, that the datapoints were all congealed around one central points, making labels hard to cluster.

 **Seeing how K_means and GMM performed, we tried hierarchial clustering and visualized the results**